lucasmouilleron/githubManagement/README.md

 - `mv api/config.php.sample api/config.php`
 - edit the `api/config.php` file :
 	- change `API_PRIVATE_KEY` to a random string
+	- set `APACHE_HOME` to an existing folder and make sure Apache can write in it
 	- `API_URL` is where your api is publicly http available
 - Test : `http://public.url.to.the.api.folder.com`